-Alexandra Camille Renwick was designed in Canada, built in California, and released in Texas.
-Under various iterations of her name she has written dozens of short stories, including award-nominated collection Push of the Sky, which got a starred review in Publishers Weekly and was a selected read for the Powell’s Books SF Book Club.
-Her genre-elastic fiction draws from a mixed Caribbean/Scandinavian heritage and a bohemian childhood shaped by a folklore scholar, a painter, and a Norwegian grandma with a penchant for classic SF.
+Currently writing as Zandra Renwick.
+Alexandra Camille Renwick has written dozens of short stories under various mashups of her name, including award-nominated collection Push of the Sky, which was an Endeavour Award finalist and a Powell’s SF Book Club reading selection.
+Her genre-elastic fiction draws from a mixed Caribbean/Scandinavian heritage and a bohemian childhood shaped by a folklore scholar, a painter, and a Norwegian grandma with a love of classic SF.

-Resident of both US & Canada, Renwick hops between noir, SF, mythpunk, and literary fabulism somewhere between Portland, Austin, and Ottawa, where she currently resides in the historic Timberhouse.
+US & Canadian, Renwick hops between noir, SF, mythpunk, and literary fabulism somewhere between Portland, Austin, and Ottawa’s historic Timberhouse.

 “… impressive debut collection covers a wide variety of subgenres, among which she switches with ease … a welcome new addition to genre fiction.” – Publishers Weekly STARRED REVIEW of Push of the Sky